 Acrylic paint colors tend to dry darker than they are when wet, particularly with inexpensive paints, which have a higher ratio of binder to pigment.
 When this occurs, apply several successively lighter layers of paint to achieve the desired color.
 This layering often enhances the painting, adding complexity and richness to the color.

-When you are done painting, clean the brushes with soap and water right away, making sure to get all the way back to the base of the bristles; rinse and dry them well; and lay them flat.
+When you are done painting, clean the brushes with soap and water right away, making sure to get back to the base of the bristles; rinse and dry them well, and lay them flat.
 Store them lying down or standing up on end with the bristles in the air.
 Do not dry them standing up.
 Place them that way only after they're completely dry.
 And don't store them bristles down, ever.

 More Tips to Get Creative

 There are a variety of mediums and techniques to increase the versatility of acrylic paints.

 Thin acrylic paint with a water or glazing medium to produce watercolor-like effects such as washes and glazes.
 You can also brush on acrylic paints thickly, alone or with a gel medium, for impasto effects similar to those of oil paint.